itsash04/Data-Science-Projects/Movie Recommendation System - Using Intelligent Clustering and Hugging Face API/READ ME.md

-Here’s a detailed and professional `README.md` for your **Multimodal Movie Recommendation System**, structured to impress both academic and developer audiences:

----

 # 🎬 Movie Recommendation System using Intelligent Clustering and Hugging Face API

 ## 📡 Dynamic Clustering Ecosystem Powered by Swarm Intelligence & Hugging Face